 6) Well-meaning people who have zero understanding of how language acquisition/fluency or Chinese work.

-As I mentioned last week, most people don’t understand the basics of bilingualism/multilingualism – let alone the best way to teach and learn spoken and written Chinese.
+As I mentioned in the self-sabotage piece, most people don’t understand the basics of bilingualism/multilingualism – let alone the best way to teach and learn spoken and written Chinese.

 If you can figure out how to just nod politely and thank them for their words without seeming to ask for more “advice,” please let me know.
 I need all the help I can get on that front.